Japhet Tanganga: Loan to Augsburg

 On 1 September, Tanganga joined Bundesliga club Augsburg on a season-long loan with an obligation to buy.
 However, he did not make any appearances for Augsburg, sitting on the bench only once during his time there.
 He returned to Tottenham in January 2024.

 Loan to Millwall

 On 18 January 2024, Tanganga joined Millwall on loan until the end of the season.

 Millwall

 On 10 July 2024, Tanganga joined Millwall on a permanent long-term contract.
 He was named as the club's Player of the Year for the 2024–25.

 Sheffield United

 On 28 August 2025, Tanganga joined fellow Championship club Sheffield United on a three-year deal for a significant undisclosed fee, reported to be in the region of £7 million with up to a further £3 million in add-ons.
+On 1 January 2026, he scored his first goal for the club in a 3–1 victory over Leicester City.